Huaiker/BlackCard/README.md

 | `targetMod` | Mod only | ✅ | ❌ | The mod ID to select items from |
 | `currentItemIndex` | Tag / Mod | ❌ (default 0) | ❌ | Current selection index (0-based) |

-> ⚠️ If `targetCount` is less than 1 or exceeds the item's max stack size, the Black Card will not function.
+> ⚠️ If `targetCount` is less than 1 , the Black Card will not function.

 ---